 Several companies have successfully integrated machine learning into their marketing strategies, yielding impressive results.
 Here are a few examples:

-Netflix: Personalized Content Recommendations
+Netflix: Personalised Content Recommendations

 Amazon: Predictive Product Recommendations